-Ignite ODBC Driver is shipped with the source code as part of the Apache Ignite package and should be built before the usage.
+Ignite ODBC Driver source code is shipped as part of the Apache Ignite package and it should be built before the usage.
 For instructions on how to download and set up Apache Ignite, please refer to Getting Started page.

 Since the ODBC Driver is written in C++, it is shipped as part of the Apache Ignite C++ and depends on some of the C++ libraries.
 More specifically, it depends on

 binary Ignite libraries.
 It means that you will need to build them prior to building the ODBC driver itself.

 You will need MS Visual Studio 2010 or later to be able to build the ODBC driver on Windows.
 Once you have it, open Ignite solution

 %IGNITE_HOME%\platforms\cpp\project\vs\ignite.sln (or ignite_86.sln if you are running 32-bit platform), left-click on odbc project in the "Solution Explorer" and choose "Build".
 Visual Studio will automatically detect and build all the necessary dependencies.